 The Midland Ice Caves is a short, family-friendly hike in southern New Brunswick.
 The easy 4.5-km trail begins along an old road at the edge of a farmer’s field.
 While there is a gentle incline, it’s nothing too strenuous.
 Total elevation gain is around 120 metres.

 After about 1.5 km, the trail turns left into the forest where you may spot squirrels and birds.
 You’ll soon come to another junction; keep right to access the ice caves.
 The ice cave’s viewpoint is not too far away, with the option to climb down for a closer look.
-There are some guide ropes, but I’d recommend trail crampons for this section.
-You may also want trekking poles for stability.
+There are some guide ropes, but I’d recommend microspikes or trail crampons for extra traction on this section.
+You may also want trekking poles for additional stability.
 Several other visitors struggled to climb up and down with just winter boots.
 All in all, plan at least 1.5 hours to fully explore the area.

 Read more: Parlee Brook Amphitheatre Trail Near Sussex, New Brunswick